Every one of those relationships has led you closer to the one you're really meant to be with.

 I truly believe and have experienced that our partners are reflections of us.

-They reflect who we are, where we are at, how much we value ourselves, what we are willing to put up with, and not put up with and what lessons and experiences we are ready for.
+They reflect who we are, where we are at, how much we value ourselves, what we are willing to put up with, and not put up with, and what lessons and experiences we are ready for.

 Having been in relationships with women who only valued my kindness and emotional availability when they needed it and then mocked and used that against me when they didn’t, has caused me to evaluate myself and do the work to become more discerning and ultimately meet a woman who appreciates and loves all of those qualities I have without needing anything from me.

 A client I worked with some time ago was so focused on pushing through her history of running from relationships, that she was fighting to stay with an abuser.
+She would share all the things he would do and say to her and yet miss how damaging he was being because she was blaming herself for wanting to run.

 It wasn’t until I pointed that out to her that she began to see it.

-She laughed and then cried really hard and ultimately felt relief in the discovery that there was nothing wrong with her.
+She laughed and then cried hard and ultimately felt relief at the discovery that there was nothing wrong with her.
+She had the permission she needed to listen to her body and set hard boundaries for herself.

 She has been thriving ever since.

-None of this would have been possible for my client or for me if we had stayed out of relationships until we were “healthy enough.”
+None of this would have been possible for my client or me if we had stayed out of relationships until we were “healthy enough.”

 I am also fully aware that there are people who are very good at deception, can appear to be that amazing partner we are all looking for, and then reveal themselves as abusers.